 Why did the prehistoric Finns have to travel, and how did they do it?
 The estimated resource area per person is between 0.1 - 0.5 sq. km. to survive in the north, and this meant travel in the vast Boreal Forests.
 Boat People Theory To traverse the huge numbers of lakes in the north during the long winters, early Finns invented ice skates.
 Later, when agriculture reached Finland, famines were fairly common as crops failed.
 The latest big one was in the latter half of the 17th Century, when Europe's weather took a deadly turn for the worse.
 In Finland, families even gave their children to the nomadic Saami to save them from starvation.
 Many ended up all the way up to the coast of Norway, as these nomads followed the migratory routes of their reindeer to the higher summer pastures in the mountains.
 Unlike the caribou of the Northwest Territories, that migrated from the treeline to the Barren Grounds in Canada, the migratory paths of these reindeer was east-west.
 The Saami were taxed by the Finns, but they also benefited from Finns.
 The Finns got furs and in return, the Saami got steel items that sometimes were traded all the way from the Middle East via the Volga River to Bjarmland.

 There are many related groups in the former Soviet Union, most of which are quickly being assimilated into the dominant Russian language and culture.
 This has lately begun to be reversed, but it is a gigantic task.
 Just as the western Finns have had Germanic influence, the eastern Finnish cultures have developed with many Turkic/Indo-Iranian and Slavic cultural, religious and linguistic influences.
 The eastern Finnish languages cannot be understood by Finns today as contacts to the east have been more or less cut for eight hundred years of Russian history.
 At times, glaciers also separated the Eastern Finno-Ugric people from their relatives that once extended from the Netherlands to the shores of the Black Sea in the South.
-So of course Finns would have some "Eastern" genes since their hunting and trading range to the East may have reached Siberia. > Place-names which stretch all the way to the Ural mountains are ancient Finnish related in origin which can be seen in the map section.
+So of course Finns would have some "Eastern" genes since their hunting and trading range to the East may have reached Siberia. >Place-names which stretch all the way to the Ural mountains are ancient Finnish related in origin which can be seen in the map section.
 Many place names have similar prefixes although they might be several thousand kilometers apart.
 Finno-Ugric place names based on the root "sum" and "sam" testify to the large area Finns once called their land.
 "Suursuomi" movement or the idea of rebuilding a larger Finland that Slavs conquered, gained strength in 1941 when the Finns set out to take back land Russia annexed the year before.
 Stalin had grossly underestimated Finnish ingenuity, determination and stamina.
-Many Finns and Estonians have a keen interest in their relatives to the east with whom many still feel some kinship ties.
-Recently, due to events in Russia against Finno-Ugric people by Moscow, there has been increased interest in this topic from many countries.

 The Finnish tribes ruled the North since the last Ice Age.
 A thousand years ago, Eastern Slavs began intercepting Karelian trade with the Norwegians and Volga traders.
 The map section shows the areas they used in their wilderness trips.
 When the population exploding slavs came and took over the key trading posts to the East, they forced the inhabitants to move West.
 Timing is everything; the Slavs were two hundred years too late.
 By the time Slavs arrived, the Perm ivory trade was in decline as new sources became available in Africa.
 Trading posts in the Northwest Finno-Ugrian Nation that were established by Finns were reestablished by Russians (e.g. Ustjug).
 Most of them were taken from their original owners by force after they made several friendly visits.
 Finns joined the Swedish Army to prevent Russians from occupying all of Finnish lands.
 Though the Russian Chronicles state that they were fighting Swedes, the truth is that they were fighting Finns trying to keep what is theirs: their lands.
 You see Swedes never tried to turn Finns into Swedes, but Russians have been Russifying Finns from the time they entered their lands back in the 11th Century.
 It was providential that the Western Finns were "protected" by Sweden for 700 years, which gave this nation the opportunity to become what it is today rather than suffer genocide and absorption - which was the intention of mother Russia.
 Both Sweden and Russia fought for control of the land between Lake Onega and the Baltic, but the real owners of this land are Baltic Finns themselves, mainly Tavastians, Karelians (Eastern and Western), Veps, (Southeastern Karelians) and Ingrians who live between Estonia and Karelia.